JakobTischler/LS_Static_Actor_Finder/readme.md

 Sure thing.

 1. I've tested the tool successfully with Firefox 13.0.1, Chrome 20 and Internet Explorer 9.0.8.
 Using lower versions or browsers with different engines will induce the *Doomsday Clause*: no success guaranteed.
 Any higher versions should do just fine.
 In addition you need active internet access, plus JavaScript must be activated.
 2. The bigger the `<Scene>` part, the longer it takes to analyze it, naturally.
 Huge amounts of data have to be processed.
 Even if the browser seems to hang or have crashed, don't click everywhere, don't try to close it, just wait.
-If something went wrong, there will be <span style="text-decoration:line-through;">blood</span> a message.
+If something went wrong, there will be ~~blood~~ a message.
 3. Again: this is not a mod for LS.
 It's an separate tool for use in the browser.

 ___